RobinHerbots/Inputmask/inputmask-pages/src/assets/DatetimeExtension.md

 Day of the week as its full name.
 - m
 Month as digits; no leading zero for single-digit months.
-- mm
+- MM
 Month as digits; leading zero for single-digit months.
-- mmm
+- MMM
 Month as a three-letter abbreviation.
-- mmmm
+- MMMM
 Month as its full name.
 - yy
 Year as last two digits; leading zero for years less than 10.